 Following the sale of the Company's Mississauga headquarters, the Company applied its restricted cash of \$1,012, proceeds from the sale of \$5,862 and made further payments in the quarter to reduce the outstanding balance as of December 31, 2018 to approximately \$269.
-Subsequent to the year end, this balance was fully repaid and all security released.
+During the quarter ended March 31, 2019, this balance was fully repaid and all security released.